-Caustic, vulgar, outrageous, funny, charming, honest, insightful, successful, tragic, Sharon Needles could be described by any of those terms, and she could also be called a Pittsburgher.
-Unless you are into the drag queen scene, you may not be aware of it, but Pittsburgh is home to one of the most famous drag queens in the world, Sharon Needles.
+Caustic, vulgar, outrageous, funny, charming, honest, insightful, successful, tragic, Sharon Needles could be described by any of those terms–and she could also be called a Pittsburgher.
+You may not be aware of it, but Pittsburgh is home to one of the most famous drag queens in the world: Sharon Needles.
 For a person who admits that she doesn’t feel welcome most anywhere, Needles is comfortable making Pittsburgh her home.

 How Needles came to call this city home is not your average relocation story.
 Needles, who gets as gussied up as Dolly Parton in an over-sized blonde wig, layers of makeup, skimpy dress, and skyscraper heels, was raised in Newton, Iowa, and recently spoke at a CreativeMornings/PGH event about risk-taking where she stated that being a drag queen is a huge risk and quipped that “as a man in high heels, you learn to run before you can walk.”